RosettaCommons/documentation/rosetta_basics/scoring/BuriedUnsatPenalty.md

 | buried_unsatisfied_penalty_burial_threshold | Real | The number of cones in which a point must lie to be considered buried by the method of sidechain neighbor cones, used by the BuriedUnsatPenalty energy.
 (Since cones have fuzzy boundaries, this is a float rather than an integer.) | 5.0 |
 | buried_unsatisfied_penalty_hbond_energy_threshold | Real | The energy threshold above which a hydrogen bond is not counted, used by the BuriedUnsatPenalty energy. | -0.25 |

+## A companion SimpleMetric

+The [[PolarGroupBurialPyMolStringMetric]] [[SimpleMetric|SimpleMetrics]] exists to provide a covenient way to export, or to embed in a pose or PDB file, a list of PyMol commands to colour the polar groups in a pose based on burial.
+This is useful when setting the definition of burial or when debugging a protocol.
+See the documentation for the [[PolarGroupBurialPyMolStringMetric]] for more details.

 ## Organization of the code

 * The scoreterm is defined in namespace `core::pack::guidance_scoreterms:buried_unsat_penalty`, and is located in `source/src/core/pack/guidance_scoreterms/buried_unsat_penalty/BuriedUnsatPenalty.cc/hh`.